 The Ordinary General Shareholders Meeting must be held annually to resolve matters regarding the financial statements for the fiscal year, and approve the Manager’s Report as well as other oversight reports.
 The deadline for doing this is March 31st in Ecuador.

-When filing financial statements in Ecuador, a company must comply with the regulatory entity which includes the following features:
+When filing financial statements in Ecuador, a company must include the following features:

 Minutes of the Ordinary General Shareholders Universal Meeting regarding the financial statements